volodalexey/bevy-wasm-ball-shooter/README.md

 - Balls with nearest distance have more attraction factor than other

 TODO
-all balls have small attraction force to the top ClusterCheckCooldown should accumulate inside resource and timer tick inside system split to count score system shoot multiple projectiles
+ClusterCheckCooldown should accumulate inside resource and timer tick inside system split to count score system shoot multiple projectiles